 So here is their version of the facts in the case:

 Resnick had contacted the younger Jackson, Clemmie, a few days before the murder on February 25th.
 Clem had run an ad that started with “Service attendant or anything else… Resnick offered Clem $6,000 in jewelry and $200 cash to murder him.
-Sam claimed that he was been dying from incurable cancer and heart disease.
+Sam claimed that he had been dying from incurable cancer and heart disease.
 He was in unbearable pain and wanted to end his life, but it needed to look like a murder so that his wife could collect $50,000 in life insurance.

 Clem was stunned and just left.
 Resnick called him again later that night, but Clem turned him down once again.
 But his brother R.E., however, was interested and sent Clem back to find out more.
 Resnick requested that he be shot in the head from a speeding car, but none of the guys owned a gun.
 In fact, none had ever fired a weapon.